 If you’ve never used Skype (or Facetime, or Zoom, or Google Hangout, or Facebook Video Chat) for your harp lesson before, here are some tips on how to set up your device for a successful lesson.

 Skype: Download and install the application before your lesson.
 You’ll have to create a username and password.
 Once you’ve done that, add your teacher as a contact.
 If you can’t find them, email or call them ahead of time and ask them to add you.

-Zoom, Google Hangout, Facebook Video Chat: I don’t have personal experience with these, so I won’t include details here, but I know many teachers use these options.
+Google Hangout, Google Meet, Facebook Video Chat, Facebook Rooms: I don’t have personal experience teaching with these, but I know many teachers use these options.
 Depending on the internet connection and the devices involved, different platforms work better than others.
 If you’re not having success with one platform, try another!